JohnnyAIO-TFD/JohnnyAIO-TFD/README.md

 I am from Venezuela.
 I study Computer Science at Central Venezuela of University, 3rd Year.
 I would like to be a Senior Full Stack Developer, I would like to connect new people, do a lot of softwares, get a job international, and participate in events.

-🌱 I’m currently learning: Microservices, ReactJS, React Native, Problem Solving (advanced).
+🌱 I’m currently learning: Microservices, ReactJS, React Native, Problem Solving (advanced) and Data Structures.

 🔭 I’m currently working on Itconectas, that develop so many programs for venezuela business.